webiChala/CapstoneSpecs/README.md

 ### 2. Screen Archetypes

+**User

   * Login Screen
      * Activity where users and tutors can log into their account.
+  * Home Screen
+     * User can see brief overview of schedules and connected tutors
-* Tutor search screen
+  * Tutor finder and search
-   * Activity where user can search for tutors
+     * Activity where user can search for tutors, connect and chat
   * Messaging Screen
     * Activity for users and tutors to message each other
-  * Date picker and schedule meeting times
+  * Schedule screen
+    * Users can schedule for an appointment and see all schedules
   * Profile screen
-  * Users can see their profile, their scheduled meetings and their tutors
+    * Users can see their profile
-  * Tutors can see their profile, ratings, reviews, users they are supporting
-* Ask a question Screen
-  * Users can ask question and they will get answers.
+ **Tutor
-  * Tutors can answer
+  * ...

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)
 * User
-  * Home Activity
+  * Home Tab
+    * See more upcoming schedules
+    * See more list of connected tutors
+  * Tutor Tab
+    * All list of tutors
-  * Find a tutor
+    * find a tutor
-  * Ask a question
+    * chat
-  * Message
+  * Schedule Tab
-  * Profile
+    * schedule an appointment
+    * see list of all appointments
 * Tutor
-  * Message
-  * Profile
-  * Schedule meeting
+  *...

 **Flow Navigation** (Screen to Screen)

+** User
-* Login -> Home Activity
+  * Login -> Home
+  * find tutor -> List of tutors
+  * list of Chat ->  specific chat
+** Tutor
+  * ...

 ## Wireframes